Gastroschisis is a type of abdominal wall defect. It occurs when a child’s abdomen does not develop fully while in the womb.

 Are there any alternatives to the operation?

 No – abdominal wall defects need to be repaired to prevent fluid and body heat loss from the exposed intestines and reduce the risk of damage.
-Ultimately, the condition needs to be treated to allow your child to grow and develop.
+Ultimately, the condition needs to be treated to allow the child to grow and develop.

 What happens afterwards?